wearede/DevCeption/README.md

 192.168.33.33 project.local
 ```

-192.168.33.33 is the DevCeption box IP we assigned in the [vagrant config](https://github.com/wearede/DevCeption/blob/master/Vagrantfile#L9)
+*192.168.33.33 is the DevCeption box IP we assigned in the [vagrant config](https://github.com/wearede/DevCeption/blob/master/Vagrantfile#L9).*

-But for multiple projects manually adding local domains to the hosts file will get boring pretty fast, so let's make this automatic.
+But for multiple projects manually adding/removing local domains to the hosts file will get boring pretty fast.
+We can avoid this manual work by installing [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html).
+Using Dnsmasq we can route any \*.local domain to the vagrant box.

 ### Step X